jdcampolargo/uiuc/OLC BCL WEBSITE/read.md

 The new version of the site lives here:
 👉 [bclillinois.vercel.app](https://bclillinois.vercel.app/)

-You can find all the files of the website [here(https://github.com/jdcampolargo/uiuc/tree/main/OLC%20BCL%20WEBSITE) to download and here are the notes from Jamie as well

 You can find all the website files [here](https://github.com/jdcampolargo/uiuc/tree/main/OLC%20BCL%20WEBSITE) to download.
 Additionally, there are notes that provide background and context for the site’s content also there in the same folder.